 One core aim of Spark+ is to promote and support the growth of the clean cooking value chain in Sub-Saharan Africa.
 Therefore, the creation of industrial and economic development is essential.
 To accomplish this, the fund provides debt and mezzanine capital to leading cooking companies as biofuels and the production of clean cooking stoves.
 The long-term goal of Spark+ is to enable pioneering companies to get to scale and profitability, such that their business models are replicated across sub-Saharan Africa and throughout the developing world.

 - Deploy debt and equity/quasi-equity to companies throughout the clean cooking sector

-- Utilize a flexible toolkit of instruments to grow companies incl.
-WC finance, inventory/receivables finance, growth capital
+- Maintain a flexible investment strategy to grow companies including working capital finance, inventory/receivables finance, and growth capital

-- Invest in existing players, attract new entrants into supply chain
+- Invest in existing players, as well as attract new entrants into the supply chain:

 - Prefabricated biogas system companies